Is 1:1 Always Most Powerful? Why Careful Determination of Allocation Ratios Matters in Trial Design: Discussion

-While power increased in our examples, FUR or RAR aiming for Neyman allocation can also yield power comparable to ER without significant gains, especially when the optimal allocation is near 1:1.
-For binary endpoints, Figure~\ref{fig:binaryNeyman} shows optimal Neyman allocation deviates little from equal allocation when success probabilities are close to 0.5.
-Unequal allocation offers the most advantage in terms of statistical power when success probabilities are dissimilar and not close to around 0.5.
+While power increased in our examples, FUR or RAR aiming for Neyman allocation often yields power comparable to ER, especially when the optimal allocation is near 1:1.
+For binary endpoints, Figure~\ref{fig:binaryNeyman} shows that optimal Neyman allocation deviates little from equal allocation when success probabilities are close to 0.5.
+In many regions of the parameter space, power gains are minimal or nonexistent, but it can still favour participants by assigning more to the better-performing treatment with minimal impact on power.
+Thus, the value of unequal allocation lies not just in maximizing power, but also in enhancing patient outcomes without decreasing statistical power.
 It is important to note that our findings are based on a two-arm setting using the parametric Wald test.
-Choosing an optimal allocation ratio for more specific or complex scenarios and other tests requires further study, \citep[e.g.][]{jackson2024unequal}.
+Choosing an optimal allocation ratio for more specific or complex scenarios and other tests requires further study, \citep[e.g.][]{JACKSON2025108043}.

-Ultimately, the potential benefit of unequal allocation should be assessed on a case-by-case basis for any given trial design and statistical test.
-Our analysis demonstrates that considering the Neyman allocation for a study can bring advantages beyond improving statistical power; these gains can translate into significant economic benefits and, most importantly, improved patient outcomes.
-Consequently, we recommend that trial designs move beyond a default 1:1 ratio.
-Unequal allocation warrants consideration, as it may offer benefits even when statistical power is on par with a 1:1 approach.
+Beyond statistical power and participant benefit, unequal allocation may also offer financial and practical advantages.
+First, if an unequal ratio reduces the total sample size needed to achieve a given power, this directly lowers trial costs.
+Second, when treatment arms differ in per-patient costs, favouring the less expensive arm can further reduce overall expenditure.
+From a patient perspective, allocating more participants to the better-performing treatment can reduce burden and, more generally, make trial participation more appealing, potentially speeding enrolment \citep{Meurer2012, Tehranisa2014}.
+Practically, unequal ratios can also help accommodate real-world constraints such as limited drug supply or differential treatment availability across centres.
+These factors provide compelling advantages for unequal allocation, and these benefits are often ignored due to the misconception that the practice is inherently detrimental to statistical power.

+The potential benefit of unequal allocation extends well beyond simple statistical power.
+Our analysis demonstrates that failing to consider unequal allocation (e.g. Neyman allocation) —even when its power advantage is minimal— often means sacrificing significant gains in patient welfare and potential economic efficiency.
+Consequently, we advocate for a fundamental shift in practice: trial designs must move beyond the default 1:1 ratio toward the deliberate determination of the optimal allocation ratio based on trial-specific parameters.
+The allocation ratio should always be an explicit, data-driven decision assessed against the full spectrum of statistical, ethical, and financial benefits available to the study.